 - Using the kneading attachment process the ingredients at a low setting until just combined.

-- Next add the pistachios and the soaked dried fruits (raisins, dates, oranges, candied peel) and knead it into the dough until just incorporated.
-Don't overdo the kneading at this step.
+- Next add the pistachios and the soaked dried fruits and knead it into the dough until just incorporated.
+Tip: Don't overdo the kneading at this step.

 - Using a rolling pin or your hand, shape the dough into a 8 x 10 inch rectangle.
-If needed, use extra flour minimally to aid with dusting the surface while shaping the stollen.
+If needed, use little bit of extra flour to aid with dusting the surface while shaping the stollen.

-- Sprinkle the cranberries evenly over the rolled out stollen dough.
+- Scatter the cranberries evenly over the rolled out stollen dough.

 - Then carefully roll it up into a tight log that is about 10 inches long.